mvilledieu/shadertoy-react/README.md

 Simple react component letting you easily add shaders you've been building on Shadertoy to your React page.
 I found myself using Shadertoy most of the time when I needed to create some shader for projects, since the live reload functionnality makes it really easy to start working on the visual quickly.

-**The problem:**
-Most of the time I endup having to change the name of uniforms and built in to make sure my shader is going to run on my website.

  Can be really usefull when you want to add some interactive pieces in your web page or even just replace static images by interactive/generative shader.

 ### The way it works

 I tried to stay as close as possible to the Shadertoy implementation.
-Basically it uses a WebGL context on a `<canvas/>` element.
-The module matches the size of the parent div by default.
+Basically it uses a WebGL context on a `<canvas/>` and render a material on a full viewport 2D plane composed of 2 triangles.
+The canvas matches the size of the parent div by default.

 ### Built in uniforms